fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 This is an update for the existing metrics document, which is being left in place for now as a point of comparison.

+We are having meetings to discuss this proposal.
+Please reach out to `riedgar@microsoft.com` if you would like to join.

 ## Assumed data

 In the following we assume that we have variables of the following form defined: